Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Introduction

 \section{Introduction}

 Sensing and monitoring of the environment is a generic use case for the Internet of Things (IoT) and massive Machine Type Communications (mMTC), representing scenarios in which a very large number of devices are connected wirelessly (up to $300{,}000$ within a single cell~\cite{bockelmannmtc}).
 In a typical sensing and monitoring scenario, a large number of sensors are deployed across a large area.
-The sensors sporadically or periodically sense and transmit their observations to a destination node, e.g., in the cloud, which processes the observations and possibly initiates some actions, such as adjusting control parameters, raising an alarm, etc. One example of such systems is the smart grid~\cite{jjnsmartmetering,gungorsmartgrid}, in which sensors continuously monitor the state of the power grid and report their observations to a central controller.
-Other prominent examples include industrial manufacturing systems, where cameras regularly take pictures of the products in order to track the process, and monitoring of the environment, such as temperature and humidity~\cite{zanella14}.
+The sensors sporadically or periodically sense and transmit their observations to a destination node, e.g., in the cloud or at the edge of the cell, which processes the observations and possibly initiates some actions, such as adjusting control parameters, raising an alarm, etc. An example is the smart grid~\cite{jjnsmartmetering,gungorsmartgrid}, in which sensors continuously monitor the state of the power grid and report their observations to a central controller.
+Other examples include industrial manufacturing, where cameras are used to aid process tracking, and environmental monitoring, such as temperature and humidity~\cite{zanella14}.

-However, the large number of devices in the IoT imposes a significant constraint on the number of observations that can be communicated from the sensors.
-As a result, designing intelligent schemes for selecting when and which observations to transmit can provide notable gains in the performance of such systems.
-Although defining a data relevance or importance measure is inherently an application-specific task, for a large amount of IoT use cases the \emph{age} of the observations is a reasonable criterion.
-More specifically, the age refers to the time elapsed since the generation of the most recent observation that is known to the destination.
-Returning to the previous examples, timely updates are indeed critical in smart grid monitoring systems, where some action should be taken in case of anomalies.
-Similarly, environmental monitoring also calls for frequent reportings.
-This wide applicability of using the age of the observations as a relevance measure has led to the notion of \emph{Age of Information} (AoI), which has inspired a large number of works (see e.g.,~\cite{kosta17} and \cref{sec:relatedwork}).
+However, the large number of IoT devices imposes a significant constraint on the number of communicated observations.
+Hence, designing intelligent schemes for selecting when and which observations to transmit can provide notable gains in the performance of such systems.
+Although defining a data relevance or importance measure is inherently an application-specific task, for a large amount of IoT use cases the age of the observations is a reasonable criterion.
+Here the \emph{age} refers to the time elapsed since the generation of the most recent observation that is known to the destination.
+Returning to the previous examples, timely updates are critical in smart grid systems, where action should be taken in case of anomaly.
+Similarly, environmental monitoring calls for frequent reporting.
+This wide applicability of using the age of the observations as a relevance measure has led to the notion of \emph{Age of Information} (AoI), which has inspired a large number of works (see~\cite{kosta17} and \cref{sec:relatedwork}).